-The magnificent structure is known as “the glass cloud” due to the unique effect caused by the materials used in its construction: glass, concrete, and stainless steel, as well as for its elevated location at the tip of the peninsula where the Rhone and Saone rivers meet.
+The Museum of Confluences (Musée des Confluences) in Lyon, France, captivates visitors with a fascinating permanent exhibition dedicated to natural history and anthropology.
+The building also boasts a striking modern design by the renowned architect Wolf D. Prix.
+The magnificent structure is known as “the glass cloud” due to the unique effect caused by the materials used in its construction: glass, concrete, and stainless steel, as well as its elevated location at the tip of the peninsula where the Rhone and Saone rivers meet.

 The museum also has two public spaces worth visiting.
 One is a square located below the main hall, decorated with a sober, rectangular fountain that contrasts with the sloping planes of the roof, and the other is an elevated lookout which offers spectacular views of the city and the confluence of the rivers bordering the building.

 © azureazure.com | 2019